Building a custom paymaster

 1. Initiate a new project by running the command:

-npx zksync-cli create-project custom-paymaster-tutorial --template hardhat_solidity
+npx zksync-cli create custom-paymaster-tutorial --template hardhat_solidity

 This creates a new zkSync Era project called custom-paymaster-tutorial with a basic Greeter contract.